adugast/adugast.github.io/README.md

 go further:
 - Network board
+  - Physical Network Interfaces: eth0, eth8, radio0, wlan19.
+Represents a NIC (Network Interface Controller)
+  - Virtual Network Interfaces: lo, eth0:1, eth0.1, vlan2.
+Do not represent an existent hardware device but is linked to one.
+  - NIC connects a computer to computer network.
+It's a component connected to the motherboard via PCI connectors, PCI-E, USB, Thunderbold, FireWire, ISA connector, ... and provide network via ethernet, wifi, fibre, fddi, token ring ...
+  - Loopback interface, TUN/TAP interface, ...
 - Graphical Processing Unit (GPU)
 - Von Neumann Architecture
+- Electrical Components:
   - Transistor: acts as a switch that lets the control circuitry on the memory chip to read the capacitor or change it state
   - Capacitor
+- Difference NOR/NAND (MTD - Memory Technology Device)
+  - NOR flash is byte-addressable.
+It's usually used in applications where a CPU needs to execute code from it directly, like BIOS or boot ROM firmware.
+  - NAND works in blocks somewhat like disks.
+So generally anything else, especially in memory card or storage device situations, is going to be NAND.
+Some NAND has a "Disk On Chip" mode where block 0 can be executed directly, but not any other blocks.

 ## 2) Boot-Sequence